Seated to the far

 - A blue and red parrot is behind the bar

-- A fluffy tabby sits on the bar glaring at present-day Frankie
+- A fluffy tabby sits on the bar glaring at present-day Frankie (the present-day pub dog)

 - There is a stable boy, who came from the workhouse - found a job at the pub.

-- Eliza - an elderly woman.
+- Eliza - the elderly woman.
 Often grumpy.
 She waited, unmarried, for her 'chap' to come home from the war (WWI presumably) but he came back married someone else.
 Eliza had a hard-life.
 Rarely spoke unless spoken to.
 Explains why she was grouchy come the 1950s.

 - 13-14 year-old girl, 'useless maid' but learning fast (could this be Nancy, seen often by Kathy?)

 - The cavaliers are very dishevelled.
-They left their wounded behind [at Torrington?] after the church blew up.
+They left their severely wounded behind [at Torrington?] after the church blew up.

 - 1950s - Dior dress?
 Upper-class ladies, group of friends?